xmarquez/hathiTools/README.md

 <img src="man/figures/README-example3-1.png" width="100%" />

 It is also possible to further limit the query to, e.g., books published in a particular language.
-(Find available fields by using `method = "returnAvailableFields`).
 For example, this gives the number of English-language texts that use the word “democracy” per year from 1760-2000.